-iPhone or iPad keeps shutting off?
-Here's how to fix it!

-If you've got an iPhone or iPad that keeps shutting down inexplicably, these tips might just fix your problem!
+How to troubleshoot random shutdowns on your iPhone or iPad

-If you have an iOS device that keeps shutting off without you asking it to (or due to low battery), you might be able to fix your problem without a trip to the Apple store.
-So long as it's not a problem with your phone's battery or any other internals, fixing it could be as simple as completing a couple quick steps.
+If your iPhone keeps shutting off without you asking it to (or due to low battery), you might be able to fix your problem without a trip to the Apple store.
+So long as it's not a problem with your phone's battery or any other internals, fixing it could be as simple as completing a couple of quick steps.
 Before you schedule that support appointment, give these tips and tricks a try.
 Here's hoping they'll get your device running smoothly again!

-By the way: If you're running a beta of iOS 11, you might experience a whole host of problems.
-Check out our guide on troubleshooting iOS 11 betas right here:

 1. Force Restart

-If your iPhone or iPad keeps shutting down, won't charge, or keeps crashing, it might be time for a hard reset.
+If your iPhone keeps shutting off and your it won't charge or keeps crashing, it might be time for a hard reset.
 Whether it's really shutting down on its own, or it's rapidly depleting the battery due to rogue processes or Wi-Fi or cellular radio activity, a hard reset can help.

-- On an iPhone 7 or newer device, press and hold down the Sleep/Wake button and the Volume Down button at the same time.
+- On an iPhone 7 or iPhone 7 Plus, press and hold down the Sleep/Wake button and the Volume Down button at the same time.

-- On an iPhone 6s, iPad, or older device, press and hold down the Sleep/Wake button and the Home button at the same time.
+- On an iPhone 6s, iPad with Home button, or older device, press and hold down the Sleep/Wake button and the Home button at the same time.

-- Keep holding down the button combo until you see an Apple logo appear on screen (your iPhone screen will go dark before the Apple logo appears). iOS devices with white faceplates will show a white launch screen. iOS devices with black faceplates will show a black launch screen.
+- Keep holding down the button combo until you see an Apple logo appear on the screen (your iPhone screen will go dark before the Apple logo appears). iOS devices with white faceplates will show a white launch screen. iOS devices with black faceplates will show a black launch screen.

 - When the launch screen appears, you can let go of the button combo.

 Once your iPhone or iPad has rebooted, check to see if it stays on and operational.
-If it doesn't (or if it won't reboot) go on to the next step.
+If it doesn't (or if it won't reboot), go on to the next step.

 2. Plug in

 If your iPhone or iPad is rapidly discharging, plug it in.
-Once the charging cable's in place, you should see it begin to charge and you'll be able to read the battery level.
+Once the charging cable's in place, you should see it begin to charge, and you'll be able to read the battery level.
 If it shows little to no charge, it means something drained your battery.
 If it shows a partially or fully charged battery, you may have another problem.

 In either case, connect your iOS device to its charging cable, plug into an outlet or USB port, and start charging.
 Let it charge for an hour.
 If it doesn't seem to be responding, try a different charging cable, a different USB outlet plug, or a different USB port on your computer.
 Once you're fully charged, keep an eye on your iPhone or iPad and see if it shuts down again.
 If not, great!
 If so, keep reading.